Father, daughter and baby they had together dead in homicide, suicide

 Later in the morning, police in Connecticut found two people fatally shot inside a pickup truck in New Milford.

-Police identified the deceased as Katie Pladl and her adoptive father, 56-year-old Anthony Buscoe.
+Police identified the deceased as Katie Pladl and her adoptive father, 56-year-old, Anthony Fusco.
 Steven -- her biological father and the father of her child -- was found dead of a self-inflicted gunshot across the state line in New York.

+"It is Steven's mother who called us this morning to make the request to make the welfare check at that location," Knightdale Police Chief Lawrence Capps said.
+"As our officers arrived on scene we found the infant inside.
+There was no one else inside the residence.
+There is a connection between the events in Knightdale today and the crimes that are being investigated by the New Milford, Connecticut, police department and the New York state police department.

+"Obviously we're very saddened by today's events," Capps added.
+"Events like this are not common in our community.
+Unfortunately, they're not uncommon in society.
+Like you, we're trying to make sense of all the factors that led up to this senseless taking of life."

 Katie was legally adopted out of state when she was born.
 When she turned 18, Katie reached out to Steven and her mother through social media.
 In August 2016, she moved in with her biological parents and their two other children.